 Compare money transfer services below

-Tsotne Beridze moved to Australia because of work, while his wife and children continue living in Georgia.
+Abram moved to Canada because of work, while his wife and children continue living in Georgia.
 Since they depend on him financially, he’ll have to send them money on a regular basis.
-He feels around $1,000 per month is good to keep them going.
+He feels around $1,000 Canadian dollars per month is a suitable amount to send back home.

-While Tsotne opened an account with a bank in Australia upon arriving to this country, it does not let him transfer funds to Georgia, given that the Georgian Lari (GEL) is an exotic currency.
-While he can turn to other banks, he decides to compare money transfer companies instead.
+Abram opened a bank in Canada, however the bank does not let him transfer money to Georgia given that the Georgian Lari (GEL) is an exotic currency.
+While he can turn to other Canadian banks, he decides to compare specialist money transfer companies instead.
 He takes to the Internet and this is what he finds.